 8. Stop Watching the Clock and Use a Reliable Waking System

-Watching the clock and worrying that you’ll have to struggle through the next day’s tasks in a state of fatigue is, in itself, a cause of lying awake.
-You’ll no doubt fall asleep when it’s almost time to get up and miss the alarm.
+Watching the clock and worrying that you’ll have to struggle through the next day’s tasks in a fatigued state is not going to help you sleep at night.
+You’ll no doubt drop off when it’s almost time to get up and miss the alarm.

 The remedy is to turn the clock away from you so that you can’t read it, and install a reliable waking system.